 From entry level to international competition the RS Tera makes sailing addictive - the perfect way to introduce youngsters & keep them hooked.
 It's simple to rig, is tough and easy to right.

 The CFJ is a light, maneuverable boat at 13 feet long, 4 feet wide and weighing in around 220 lbs.
 Slightly shorter, narrower and lighter than the C420, the CFJ is designed to go upwind, fast. .

 Safe for beginning sailors and quick enough to keep collegiate All-Americans interested, the Club 420 provides the most double handed racing of any boat in the world.
 The C420 enables young sailors to learn teamwork, trapeze, and spinnaker techniques that can’t be learned from a single-handed boat.

 A signed liability waiver is required prior to camp.
 This will include for participation in camp, as well as adherence to any COVID-19 procedures that might be in place.
-The actual waiver will be sent out separately.

 All sailors will be required to pass a swim check on the first day of camp.
 The check consists of jumping off the DWYC guest dock, treading water, retrieving and donning a Coast Guard Approved life jacket while in the water.
 This is not very difficult and there are instructors always there, so please don't stress.

 Camp consists of both classroom and on the water instruction, with games, races, etc.